I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 When Anjette Donovan married Ben Franklin Lyles, Jr. in 1948, she went to work in his family’s Macon, Georgia, restaurant on Mulberry Street.
 Lyles’ Restaurant was a hopping diner near the Bibb County Courthouse.
-Serving lawyers, judges, and many of the area’s politically connected folks, Anjette’s charismatic personality and beauty quickly made her a favorite among them.
+Serving lawyers, judges, and many of the area’s politically connected folks, Anjette quickly became a favorite among them due to her charismatic personality and beauty.

 While Anjette’s life may have appeared to be filled with rainbows and marshmallows, the truth of the matter was it was anything but.
 Life at home for the Lyles family was filled with bitter and frequent arguments.
 In 1951, these marital disputes were the norm versus the exception and grew worse as Ben began experiencing fatigue, nausea, diarrhea, and severe stomach pain.